 The most popular customizations or upgrades are an upgraded saddle (aka the bike seat).
 Given there is a wide range in individual preferences for the seat this is understandable.

 Clipless pedals are also popular.
 These are pedals that include a small catch to receive the cleat on a cycling shoe.
 This helps you stay firmly connected to the pedals.
 For most trainees the stock pedals are probably fine.

-Other accessories include wind guards that prevent the breeze from the fan from hitting the rider (although that refreshing breeze is often an upside!)
+Other accessories include wind guards or wind diverters that prevent the breeze from the fan from hitting the rider (although that refreshing breeze is often an upside!)
 The air flow from the fan is considerable, so this is a popular option.